Saturday, September 27, 2025

 Vigilance

 Vigilance against tyranny is always important.
 We live in a totally different world than thirty years ago from the Oklahoma City Murrah Federal Building bombing.
 Back in 1995, I was in middle school.
-I was a preteen then being 12 years old listening to Monica, Montel Jordan, Brandy, watching the Box music channel, watching the popularity of Tupac and the Notorious B.I.G. grow, and listening to other musicians.
+I was a preteen then, being 12 years old, listening to Monica, Montel Jordan, Brandy, watching the Box music channel (where people can use the phone to call for certain music videos to be played in the channel), watching the popularity of Tupac and the Notorious B.I.G. grow, and listening to other musicians.
 I used the Internet back then, but the Internet wasn't as widespread as it is now.
+That year also saw Michael Jordan coming back to the Chicago Bulls in the NBA for the first time (and later, he won another three straight NBA Championships with the Bulls team).
+1995 was a very joyful, exciting time in my life indeed.
 Trump has deployed the National Guard in Los Angeles against the wishes of California's leaders, because California's leaders say that this situation doesn't merit this response.
 The National Guard forces now are guarding federal locations in Los Angeles.
 The mayor of Los Angeles said that peaceful protest will always be protected.
 These protests exist because of the excessive response of some ICE members, who in many cases, detained people without due process of law, even U.S. citizens.
 This has caused a climate of fear and family pain.
 This has nothing to do with the rule of law as the Trump administration has defied the rule of law from the Trump team defying a Supreme Court decision, Trump desiring to abolish birthright citizenship as found in the Fourteenth Amendment of the U.S. Constitution, etc. Homan has threatened to arrest Congressional leaders if they "cross that line."
 Also, the Trump administration is promoting a travel ban that will affect millions of innocent people with no ties to terrorism.
 Trump has allowed DOGE to run wild to fire innocent federal workers without just cause and cut funding from legitimate public programs that have worked to help human beings from USAID to Job Corps.
 This Trump MAGA movement is a whole lot worse than the Reagan Revolution (we know how vicious that movement was to vulnerable populations too).
 A large percentage of Americans support MAGA, and the notorious evil of the spread of xenophobia represents the necessity to not coddle extremists.
 It's not a time to be centrists.
 It's time to be bold, revolutionary, and honest to speak truth to power even if the majority of people are with evil.
 We have the right to disagree the policies of the tyrant Donald Trump.
 That is the truth that we must accept.

 By Timothy